leafOfTree/vim-vue-plugin/README.md

 | `g:vim_vue_plugin_debug`              | Echo debug message in `messages` list.
 Useful to debug if indent errors occur.                         | 0                          |
 | `g:vim_vue_plugin_has_init_indent`    | Initially indent one tab inside `style/script` tags.                                                   | 0 for `.vue`.
 1 for `.wpy` |

-\*: May be slow if enabled.
+\*: Vim may be slow if the feature is enabled.
 Find balance between syntax highlight and speed.
 By the way, custom syntax could be added in `~/.vim/syntax` or `$VIM/vimfiles/syntax`.

 ## Screenshot